-The domestic RHI will replace the existing Renewable Heat Premium Payment (RHPP) scheme, which offers grants to help cover some of the cost of renewable heat technologies.
+The domestic RHI will replaces the Renewable Heat Premium Payment (RHPP) scheme, which offered grants to help cover some of the cost of renewable heat technologies.
 Those households that have already taken advantage of the RHPP grants can apply for the RHI support, but the value of the grant will be deducted from RHI payments to avoid the risk of a double subsidy.

 Scheme at a glance:

 - Extra £230 per year for heat pump systems with monitoring